codeplaysoftware/standards-proposals/extended-context-destruction/index.md

 All native handles that were related to the context are invalidated, and the application must release any resources it has allocated to store them.
 Further issues can arise if the native handles exhibit different behavior than their SYCL counterparts, for instance, if a native context is thread-bound or globally accessible.
 While it is possible to write an ad-hoc solution, the SYCL standard does not mandate when a `sycl::context` is destroyed, making it difficult to implement a solution that works across different SYCL implementations.

 This proposal suggests that the `sycl::context` class be extended.
-A new member function, `set_destruction_callback` is described.
-Developers will use this function to register a callback, allowing them to respond to the destruction of the context in a way that is appropriate for their application.
+A new member function, `set_extended_deleter` is described.
+Developers will use this function to register an *extended deleter* with the `sycl::context` object.
+When the context's destructor is called, the extended deleter will be called prior to the destruction of the native context.
+This will allow developers to respond to the destruction of the native context in a way that is appropriate for their application.

 ## Examples